How To Get Tickets To The Louvre

 Luggage storage in or near the Louvre Museum

 Smaller items can be left for free at self-service lockers beneath the Pyramid.
-Larger items can’t be taken in so you should leave them in your room or look for luggage storage facilities nearby.
+Larger items can’t be taken in so leave them in your room or look for luggage storage facilities nearby.

 Eating at the Louvre Museum

-There are 16 cafés and restaurants where you can either sit for a meal or take the food away.
+There are 16 cafés and restaurants either inside the Louvre or in the gardens where you can sit for a meal or take the food away.

 Bring your camera